pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 * The <b>value exchange</b> part is clearly identified: the goal/need/desire of the user, and how that gets acheived/met/fulfilled

-## Step 3: Move towards minimum viable product
+## Step 4: Move towards minimum viable product

+(This step is not graded, per se, but you can't meaningfully accomplish the later stages if you try to skip it.)

 Now you have an outline, in some form (whatever form seemed reasonable to you)